2023년 9월 고2 모의고사 변형 (18-30번)

 As you may already know, what and ____ you buy can be political.

-Remember that the corporate world is built on consumers, so as a consumer you have the power to vote with your wallet and encourage companies to embrace healthier and more sustainable practices with every purchase you choose to ____
+Remember that the corporate world is built on consumers, so as a consumer you have the power to vote with your wallet and ____ companies to embrace healthier and more sustainable practices with every purchase you choose to make.

 Number 26